Colour video loop triptych 4k

 SPECULUM comprises three panels — Eden, Paradise and Hell — and is the result of a three-year project initiated in 2016.
 As part of the Hieronymus Bosch 500-year anniversary, the Stedelijk Museum Breda (formerly the Museum of the Image / MOTI) commissioned SMACK to create an artwork after The Garden of Earthly Delights.
 The result was Paradise, based on the central panel of Bosch’s masterpiece.

-Lust dominates the central panel of The Garden of Earthly Delights; here, the excesses of 21st-century society take centre stage.
+While lust takes centre stage in the original artwork, SMACK’s Paradise calls out the excesses of 21st-century society.
 Sex is ever-present, with rows of penis-horse riders circling mid-screen; branded packaging blights the landscape, while in the foreground a Gangnam Style dancer seeks thumbs up approval.
-Each self-obsessed character is locked inside their own loop, an infinite portrait of modern-day debauchery.
+This is a garden of superegos, where each self-obsessed character is locked inside their own loop.

 With support from ONKAOS, SMACK built on the success of Paradise to develop the side panels, Eden and Hell, completing SPECULUM in 2019.

 Eden is described by SMACK as “Silicon Valley inside out,” an oasis of pastel-coloured calm reminiscent of an amusement park about to open.
 Hell, meanwhile, is a projection of our deepest fears, where hashtags and surveillance cameras populate a landscape of everlasting tortures.